ActualMandM/DivaDllMods/Source/DisableWatermark/README.md

 # Disable Watermarks

-Code for a MM+ mod that allows the user to disable the PV watermark and/or the copyright watermark.
+Code for a Mega Mix+ mod that allows the user to disable the PV watermark and/or the copyright watermark.